How can I help you?

 </body>

-In the Index.razor file, the Grid is set up, the export operation is triggered, and the saveAsFile
+In the Index.razor file, configure the Grid, trigger the export operation, and call the saveAsFile function:

 @using Syncfusion.Blazor.Grids;